 Naturally, lots of American muscle and older classics are on display.

-Not all of the rides are polished to perfection.
-This Chevy truck was pieced together by its owner who proudly brings it in each year for the past 20.
+Not all of the rides have been polished to perfection.
+This rusty Chevy has proudly attended each year for the past 20.

 Seattle Police and the King County Sheriff get in on the fun with these classic patrol cars.